opnfv/armband/docs/configguide/installerconfig.rst

 Off-line deployment
 ^^^^^^^^^^^^^^^^^^^
-The OPNFV Brahmaputra version of Fuel can be deployed using on-line upstream repositories (default) or off-line using built-in local repositories on the Fuel jump-start server.
+The OPNFV Colorado version of Fuel can be deployed using on-line upstream repositories (default) or off-line using built-in local repositories on the Fuel jump-start server.